coherent17/Matrix-Multiplication-optimize-by-OpenMP/README.md

 # Matrix Multiplication optimize by OpenMP
+Professor: 賴伯承 Advisor: 方鈺豪 Student: 何祁恩
 ## Abstract:
-The final project will combine all of the content in this semester.
-With comparing the spatial locality of the 6 types of matrix multiplication methods, apply parallel programming with OpenMP on the original process, and analysis the performance of the program.
+Matrix multiplication has been widely used in scientific area, such as AI technique, semiconductor atomic calculation and so on.
+My project will combine all of the content I had learned in this semester.
+With comparing the spatial locality of the 6 types of matrix multiplication methods, apply parallel programming with OpenMP on the original process, and analyze the performance of the program.

 There are three factors will affect the result:
 *    The method to load/store the matrix: Spatial locality.